ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - CYC – frequent CBC monitoring

-- change the dosing carefully (risk of premature taper or unnecessary escalation)
+- change dosage carefully (risk of premature tapering or unnecessary escalation)

-- advice patients to take pneumocystis pneumonia prevention if they are on long-term steroid therapy
+- advice patients to use pneumocystis pneumonia prophylaxis if they are on long-term steroid therapy

 Prognosis

-- poor outcome is associated with extensive vascular involvement and multiple strokes
+- poor outcome is associated with initial extensive vascular involvement and multiple strokes and in patients not responding adequately to treatment

 - rare fulminant variants are associated with high mortality